Skip to main content

 Before you finalise the discount level, work through the following:

 Redemption rate modelling: What percentage of distributed coupons are likely to be redeemed?
-For digital campaigns with a targeted audience, redemption rates of 5–15% are typical.
-Mass distribution campaigns tend to sit lower.
+For digital campaigns with a targeted audience, redemption rates of 5–15% are typical, and app-based digital coupons regularly clear that range because they sit in front of the customer at the point of purchase.
 Build your financial model around the upper end of your redemption estimate, not the average.

 Incrementality: How much of the volume driven by the coupon would have happened anyway?
 If your loyal customers are redeeming the coupon on purchases they would have made at full price, the campaign is generating margin erosion with no net gain.
 Good coupon design segments audiences to limit this, for example, by restricting the offer to new customers only or to a specific purchase occasion.